ZedZeroth/ZedBot2/README.md

 ### The Currency model (1)

-* **Currency** ("hasMany" **Rate**s, **Offer**s, **Account**s, and **Payment**s)
+* **Currency** ("hasMany" **Rate**s, **Offer**s, and **Account**s)

 ## Model identifiers

-All models have a unique incrementing integer "id" property used in the Eloquent database as their primary key, and as a foreign key for defining relationships.
-In addition to this "id" property, each model has other unique identifier properties used for identification either on the internal system, on **NETWORK**s/**EXHANGE**s, or in communication with **Customers**.
-Such identifiers force the consideration of uniqueness in the real-world in order to avoid potential collisions (more than one real-world entity being representedy the same Eloquent model).
+All models have a unique incrementing integer "id" property used in the Eloquent database as their primary key, and as a foreign key for defining their relationships.
+In addition to this "id" property, each model has other unique identifier properties used for identification either on ZedBot's internal system, on **NETWORK**s/**EXHANGE**s, or in communication with **Customers**.
+Such identifiers force the consideration of uniqueness in the real-world in order to avoid potential collisions (more than one real-world entity being represented by the same Eloquent model).

 ### Customer Identifier